Steem-FOSSbot/steem-fossbot-voter/docs/ecosystem.md

 ### Implemented

-None

-### In progress

-- [_Voter_](https://github.com/evm2p/steem-fossbot-voter).
+- [_Voter_](https://github.com/Steem-FOSSbot/steem-fossbot-voter).
 A curation bot built as Node.js server, decides which posts to vote for and casts vote on behalf of a registered user.

-## Planned
+### Planned

 - _Evolver_.
 Takes control of _Voter_ to evolve better cultural accuracy and high curation rewards over time with strategy optimisation.
 - _Interviewer_.
 Asks a user questions about what posts they like, which authors, and their Steem curation reward goals to create a custom curation algorithm for use in _Voter_.